• Skip to primary navigation

 This is one of my favorite recipes to make when friends come over.
 Traditionally mojitos are made with a simple syrup, mint, lime juice, and white rum.
 With this recipe, I find the pomegranate juice adds a tart flavor you'd get from the lime and the ginger beer brings extra sweetness (and spice).

-Pomegranate Mocktails are perfect for:
+Pomegranate mocktails are perfect for:

 • Thanksgiving and Christmas parties, while pomegranates are in season!